ALBION completed the signing of Liam Ridgewell for an undisclosed fee from Blues on transfer deadline day on January 31, 2012.

 He penned a two-and-a-half year deal, plus a further year's option in the club's favour.

-The 6ft 2in defender made 13 appearances for the Baggies during the second half of last season - scoring in Albion's 3-0 victory over Blackburn at The Hawthorns in April.
+The 6ft 2in defender impressed for the Baggies after Roy Hodgson brought him to the club midway through the 2011/12 campaign - scoring in Albion's 3-0 victory over Blackburn at The Hawthorns in April.

 He helped the claret-and-blues win the 2002 FA Youth Cup and spent a brief spell on loan at Bournemouth in the same year, making his professional debut against Hartlepool in the October.